siriusctrl/UniPublic/eodp/README.md

     </employee>
 </employees>
 ~~~
-- JSON dont have tags, instead, it use brackets to structure data
+- JSON don't have tags, instead, it use brackets to structure data
-- JSON is simler and more compact/lightweight than XML and easier to parse,
+- JSON is similar and more compact/lightweight than XML and easier to parse,
     which originally designed to speed up interactions.
 Widely used for storing
     data in noSQL database.
 - XML allows complex schema definitions (via re) and allows formal validation.
     Also, XML makes you consider the data design more closely.

-12. eample of making JSON doc and converting to XML
+12. example of making JSON doc and converting to XML
   ~~~JSON
   {
       "id": "book001",